HyVar/hyvar-rec/README.md

 MSPL: Interface Check
 ----------------------
-hyvar-rec allows to validate if a given I SPL is an interface of another SPL S. Being an interface means that every configuration of I can be extended to form a valid configuration of S.
+HyVarRec allows to validate if a given I SPL is an interface of another SPL S. Being an interface means that every configuration of I can be extended to form a valid configuration of S.

 This can be done by running the following POST request.